Parking

 Disability Permits/Parking at Grinnell College

 Campus parking lots have accessibility parking areas, which are designated as such.
-A College or state handicap permit is valid in these spaces.
+A state accessibility permit is valid in these spaces.
+Accessibility permits can be requested through the Iowa Department of Transportation.
+Parking in an accessible space without displaying an appropriate permit is a $100 fine enforced by the Department of Campus Safety and/or local law enforcement.

 We use cookies to enable essential services and functionality on our site, enhance your user experience, provide better service through personalized content, collect data on how visitors interact with our site, and enable advertising services.